Georgia Court Records

 Can I Get a Misdemeanor Removed from a Record in Georgia?

 Yes, a misdemeanor arrest or court record can be removed in Georgia.
-In most cases, misdemeanor charges that were dismissed or found not guilty can be automatically removed from the record after two years of non-referral for prosecution.
-The same thing applies to cases that have been suspended (dead dockets) for more than a year.
+In most cases, misdemeanor charges that were dismissed or found not guilty may be automatically removed from the record after two years of non-referral for prosecution.
+The same applies to cases suspended (dead dockets) for more than a year.

 Eligibility to Restrict Records in Georgia

-• They were charged of felony but convicted of a non-related misdemeanor
+- They were charged with a felony but convicted of a non-related misdemeanor

 Others who do not fall into these categories are not qualified to apply for record restriction.